 The change is small, 0.4%, but can steadily change your taxes.
 The classes are often adjusted for inflation, and we can expect to see a rise in coming years.

 Standard deductions increase $50 to $9,300 for those who quality as head of household.
-Due to the low inflation rate, singles, married filing jointly or separately are the same.
+Due to the low inflation rate, the IRS considers singles, married filing jointly or separately to be the same.

 Another $50 boost, the amount taxpayers are entitled to for personal exemptions will now reach $4,050.

 This boost will benefit those with children the most.
 For families with 3 or more qualifying kids, the maximum will rise $27 to $6,269.
 Having two qualifying children raises the maximum to $5,572, and one-child parents are entitled to a maximum $3,373 income credit.
 Childless individuals can claim up to $506, only a $3 increase.

 An increase that will affect many, the AMT has changed.
 Single taxpayers can claim exemptions as high as $53,900, and joint filers can boost to $83,800.

 The IRS ties the lifetime exemption for the gift and estate tax is to inflation, and it has been on the rise.
 The new exemption amount rose up $20,000 (from 2015) to $5.45 million.
 The limit applies to estates of those who pass away in 2016.

 The small amount of inflation in our economy has had a great effect, changing some tax laws, and further rooting others.
 Contribution limits to 401(k) plans, IRAs, and flexible spending arrangements are all staying the same in 2016 as they were in 2015.